-Merck aspires to be open and transparent about how we operate in order to earn and retain the trust and confidence of our customers, employees, shareholders and other important stakeholders.
+Our company aspires to being open and transparent about how we operate, in order to earn and retain the trust and confidence of our customers, employees, shareholders and other important stakeholders.
 Our reporting and governance structure is an integral part of this commitment.

 The Office of Corporate Responsibility

-Merck’s corporate responsibility performance is dependent on all Merck employees—from Merck’s Chairman and CEO to staff in each business unit, subsidiary, manufacturing plant and research laboratory.
-All of us at Merck are aware of our corporate responsibilities through the Merck Code of Conduct, Our Values and Standards, but we also recognize that a central coordinating function is necessary to ensure a comprehensive approach to corporate responsibility.
+Our corporate responsibility performance is dependent on all of our employees—from our chairman and CEO, to staff in each business unit, subsidiary, manufacturing plant and research laboratory.
+All employees are aware of our corporate responsibilities through our company’s Code of Conduct, but we also recognize that a central coordinating function is necessary in order to ensure a comprehensive approach to corporate responsibility.

-The Office of Corporate Responsibility coordinates the development, implementation and communication of Merck’s global corporate responsibility approach and, with the Public Policy and Responsibility Council, is responsible for reporting on Merck’s corporate responsibility performance.
-The Office of Corporate Responsibility works with business units and functional areas to integrate Merck’s corporate responsibility principles into business policies, strategies and practices—and brings the voice of external stakeholders into decision-making processes.
+The Office of Corporate Responsibility coordinates the development, implementation and communication of our global corporate responsibility approach and, with the strategic guidance of the Public Policy and Responsibility Council, is responsible for reporting on our company’s corporate responsibility performance.
+The Office of Corporate Responsibility works with business units and functional areas to integrate our corporate responsibility principles into business policies, strategies and practices, and brings the voice of external stakeholders into decision-making processes.